jsatchell/snmp_rust_agent/README.md

 This is preliminary work towards a framework for developing SNMP v3 agents, using the rasn ASN-1 library for decoding the on the wire data.
 While a manager (effectively a client) has to support a range of legacy agents, an agent (e.g. server) can offer a subset of features and still be useful.

-This agent only support SNMP v3.
+This agent only supports SNMP v3.

 The standards define the use of horrible old crypto types like single DES for privacy, and MD5 in the authentication.
 The code currently supports HMAC-SHA-1-96 and AES-128; stronger hashes from RFC7360 are planned for the future.
 There is no agreed standard for stronger ciphers.
 It is not clear that using stronger hash functions or ciphers will deliver significant advantages in practice.
 The well known collision weakness of SHA-1 is not a problem in an HMAC application.